CostasSav/Movuino-Pain-Tracker/README.md

 # Movuino-Pain-Tracker
-Development of a bracelet used to track
+Development of a bracelet used to track chronic pain.
+The bracelet uses a Movuino that stores the pain intensity and date of each pain instance locally.
+Once connected via bluetooth, the Movuino sends the data to the connected device running the Node.js server, which transfers it into a MongoDB Database.
+In the database, the pain instances can be visualised on their corresponding graph.